egarhore/8-Queens-on-a-chessboard/README.md

 # 8-Queens-on-a-chessboard
-A simple C code soving the 8 queens on a chessboard puzzle using Recursion.
+A simple C code solving the 8 queens on a chessboard puzzle using Recursion.